nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 First I seperated the points into 2 groups, one for points on left lane and other for points on right lane.

-Next, using 'polyfit()', I found the cofficients of a first order polynomial equation that would fit all the points for each lane.
+Next, using `polyfit()`, I found the cofficients of a first order polynomial equation that would fit all the points for each lane.
 Using these cofficients I was able to model a single line for both left and right lanes as
 **y = Ax + B**

 In this equation I put the y coordinates of my Region of interest to obtain x values.
-I pass these values to 'cv2.line()' to draw a single lane line.
+I pass these values to `cv2.line()` to draw a single lane line.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The threshold values for canny edge detection and hough transform are set manually so the pipeline may not be able to identify lanes under different lighting conditions.

+The boundaries of Region of interest are also set manually.
+These may not work for
+  1. Images having different resolution (width, height) and
+  2. Changes in camera orientation.
+For eg. if camera is pointed slightly upwards.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to the pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+To modify the pipeline to also detect curved lane lines.

+To smooth out the lane detection by averaging the values detected in previous frames of the video.